Q. Does my Dog need to be vaccinated?

 7. Does your dog show any aggression to other dogs — over food, toys, or on meeting?

-Please note that Paws Inn is unable to accept dogs that are hyperactive; prone to excessive barking either indoors or outdoor; destructive; has not been desexed; Alsatian-X breeds or American Staffies.
+Please note that Paws Inn is unable to accept puppies, dogs that are hyperactive; prone to excessive barking either indoors or outdoor; destructive; have not been desexed, Alsatian-X breeds or American Staffies.

 The highlight of dog boarding and doggy day care at Paws Inn is the wonderful outings.
 The beach runs and the bush walks where customers bond even more closely while sniffing together.
 Or as John jokes, “checking their emails”.